-Item# Symptoms Troubleshooting recommendation If not solved go to item 1 No audio on outputs - Make sure that audio signal is shown on the RMS input meters Double check that input & output mute buttons are not enabled - Confirm that master mute is not enabled - Confirm that you are synchronized and live 3 2 No audio on RMS input meters - Check your connectivity - Double check the strength of your input signal Confirm that master mute is disabled 10 3 Audio on input RMS meters but no audio on outputs - Make sure the matrix mixer is set to send audio to the output channels in a mixer plug-in - Check the output mute status for each channel 10 4 Cannot reload configuration - Confirm the file format of your file (.xml) - Confirm the version of the file 10 5 Cannot connect to the board Reset the board by powercycling the unit Make sure the unit is seen in the device manager as a HID device 10 6 Cannot install software - Confirm that you installed the required frameworks (Adobe Air/ Microsoft .net / SP2 XP) 10 7 Software running in background but not showing - Adobe Air environment most likely requiring a version update.
-Connect your PC to the Internet to automatically get an update.
-10 10 Problem unsolved by above suggestions - Have a look at our forums to see if someone else already had this issue. - Send us an email (info@minidsp.com) with a clear explanation of the symptoms and descriptions of the troubleshooting steps you already performed n/a
+Item# Symptoms Troubleshooting recommendation If not solved go to item 1 No audio on outputs - Make sure that audio signal is shown on the RMS input meters. - Double check that input & output mute buttons are not enabled - Confirm that master mute is not enabled - Confirm that you are synchronized and live (i.e. green button disappeared) - Double check your levels (i.e. what output levels) 3 2 No audio on RMS input meters - Check your connectivity - Double check the strength of your input signal Confirm that master mute is disabled 10 3 Audio on input RMS meters but no audio on outputs - Make sure the matrix mixer is set to send audio to the output channels in a mixer plug-in - Check the output mute status for each channel - Check that you don't have filter engaged (e.g. LPF/HPF) 10 4 Cannot reload configuration - Confirm the file format of your file (.xml) - Confirm the version of the file is compatible with this plug-in.
+10 5 Cannot connect to the board with LED on - Power cycle the unit - Make sure the unit is seen in the device manager as a HID 10 device - Double check the USB cable (e.g. swap) 6 Cannot install software - Confirm that you installed the required frameworks (Adobe Air/ Microsoft .net / SP2 XP) - Go to the http://get.adobe.com/air/ " for the latest version 10 7 Software running in background but not showing - Adobe Air environment most likely requiring a version update.
+Connect your PC to the Internet to automatically get an update. - On some Windows 7/8 platforms, you may have to run the application as administrator (i.e. right click on application icon and select "Run as Administrator" 10 10 Problem unsolved by above suggestions - Have a look at our forums to see if someone else already had this issue. - Send us an email (info@minidsp.com) with a clear explanation of the symptoms and descriptions of the troubleshooting steps you already performed n/a